vaibhavsagar/presentations/typed-holes/presentation.md

 % Collaborating with your computer using typed holes!
 % Vaibhav Sagar (@vbhvsgr)

+# What's a typed hole?

+## Typed holes

+A placeholder for an expression with a known type and an unknown value.

+# Why do holes need to be typed?

-# Let's write a program
+## Let's write a program in Python

 ## Is this program correct?